Despite extensive studies into the etymology of the name Kilimanjaro, nobody is sure where it comes from. Nor, for that matter, what it means.

 Whilst this is perhaps the most likely translation, it is not, in itself, particularly convincing.
-Especially when one considers that while the Chagga language would seem the most logical source for the name, the Chagga people themselves do not actually have one single name for the mountain!
+Especially when one considers that while the Chagga language would seem the most logical source for the name, the Chagga themselves do not actually have one single name for the mountain!

-Assuming Kilimanjaro isn’t Chagga in origin, therefore, the most likely source for the name Kilimanjaro would seem to be Swahili, the majority language of the Tanzanians.
-Johannes Rebmann’s good friend and fellow missionary, Johann Ludwig Krapf, wrote that Kilimanjaro could either be a Swahili word meaning ‘Mountain of Greatness’ – though he is noticeably silent when it comes to explaining how he arrived at such a translation – or a composite Swahili/Chagga name meaning ‘Mountain of Caravans’; jaro, as we have previously explained, being the Chagga term for ‘caravans’.)
+Assuming Kilimanjaro isn’t Chagga in origin, therefore, the most likely source for the name Kilimanjaro would seem to be Swahili.
+This is the majority language of the Tanzanians.
+Johannes Rebmann’s good friend and fellow missionary, Johann Ludwig Krapf, wrote that Kilimanjaro could be a Swahili word meaning ‘Mountain of Greatness’.
+Unfortunately, he is noticeably silent when it comes to explaining how he arrived at such a translation!
+He also suggested it could be a composite Swahili/Chagga name meaning ‘Mountain of Caravans’.
+(Jaro, as we have previously explained, being the Chagga term for ‘caravans’.)

-The third and least likely dialect from which Kilimanjaro could have been derived is Masai, the major tribe across the border in Kenya.
-But while the Masai word for spring or water is njore, which could conceivably have been corrupted down the centuries to njaro, there is no relevant Masai word similar to kilima.
+The third and least likely dialect from which Kilimanjaro could have been derived is Masai.
+This the major tribe across the border in Kenya.
+The Masai word for spring or water is njore, which could conceivably have been corrupted down the centuries to njaro.
+But even if that’s true, there is no relevant Masai word similar to kilima.

 And so we are none the wiser.
-But in one sense at least, it’s not important: what the mountain means to the 50,000 who walk up it every year is far more meaningful than any name we ascribe to it.
+But in one sense at least, it’s not important.
+What the mountain means to the 50,000 who walk up it every year is far more meaningful than any name we ascribe to it.